okcashpro/okcash/docs/docs/guides/configuration.md

 # ⚙️ Configuration Guide

-This guide covers how to configure Eliza for different use cases and environments.
+This guide covers how to configure OKai for different use cases and environments.
 We'll walk through all available configuration options and best practices.

 ## Environment Configuration